MillennialInvestments/MyMI-Media/writable/MyMI-Media/Campaigns/Forecast-Annual-Income/video-script.md

 **Scene 3:** Discount graphic appears on screen.

 **Narrator:** "Upgrade today for 60% off and start planning with clarity."

+**Narrator:** "Forecast your financial year and unlock clarity with MyMI Wallet's premium tools—60% off for a limited time."